semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ## Documentation

+- Avoid numbering of headings and list items, as it makes re-ordering a pain
 - All specifications and design docs are in `sflo-dendron-notes/`
 - Check conversation logs in `sflo.conv.*` for context on design decisions if necessary, but beware of superceded and dangerously-outdated info